Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Simulation study

 \subsection{Results}

-In Figure \ref{fig:Lorenz_ARE}, AREs are shown as a function of the discretization step $h$.
-For clearer comparison, we use $\log$-scale on the $y$ axis.
-While most estimators work well for a step size no greater than $0.01$, only LL and S perform well for $h = 0.05$.
-The LT estimator is not competitive even for $h = 0.005$ and is not the best choice for this model.
-The bias of EM starts to show for $h = 0.01$ with escalation for $h = 0.05$.
-The largest bias appears in the diffusion parameters, which is due to poor approximation of $\bm{\Omega}_h^{\mathrm{EM}}$.
-K2 is less biased than EM for the diffusion parameters, but performs worse than EM for the drift parameters.
-Note how some parameters are better determined for larger $h$, when $N$ is fixed.
-This is due to a longer observation interval $T = Nh$.
+In Figure \ref{fig:Lorenz_ARE}, AREs are shown on log scale as a function of $h$.
+While most estimators work well for a step size no greater than $0.01$, only LL, $\mathrm{S_{mix}}$, and $\mathrm{S_{avg}}$ perform well for $h = 0.05$.
+The $\mathrm{LT_{avg}}$ is not competitive even for $h = 0.005$.
+The performance of $\mathrm{LT_{mix}}$ varies, sometimes approaching the performance of K, while other times performing similarly to EM.
+Thus, $\mathrm{LT_{mix}}$ is not a good choice for this specific model.
+The bias of EM starts to show for $h = 0.01$ escalating for $h = 0.05$.
+The largest bias appears in the diffusion parameters due to the poor approximation of $\bm{\Omega}_h^{\mathrm{EM}}$.
+K is less biased than EM except for $p$ and $r$ when $h = 0.05$.
+The HE estimator converged only for $h = 0.005$.
+The ARE is calculated from the 601 simulations out of a total of 1000 in which convergence was achieved.
+For these, the performance of HE in estimating drift parameters is comparable to the best estimators.
+However, the diffusion parameters are not well estimated, with the estimation of $\sigma_3^2$ being the least accurate.
+Drift parameters are generally estimated better for larger $h$ for fixed $N$ due to a longer observation interval $T = Nh$, reflecting the $\sqrt{N h}$ rate of convergence.

-Since S and LL perform the best with large time steps, we zoom in on their distributions in Figure \ref{fig:Lorenz_LL_Sest}.
-To make the figure clearer, we removed 76 outliers for $\sigma_2^2$ in the first two rows.
+We zoom in on the distributions of $\mathrm{S_{mix}}$, $\mathrm{S_{avg}}$, LL in Figure \ref{fig:Lorenz_LL_Sest}.
+We also include HE for $h=0.005$, based on the 60\% converged estimates.
+For clarity, we removed some outliers for $\sigma_1^2$ and $\sigma_2^2$.
 This did not change the shape of the distributions, it only truncated the tails.
-The two estimators perform similarly, especially for small $h$.
-For $h = 0.05$, both estimators are a little biased.
-S is better for parameters $c, \sigma_2^2$ and $\sigma_3^2$, whereas LL is better for $p, r$ and $\sigma_1^2$.
+Estimators $\mathrm{S_{mix}}$, $\mathrm{S_{avg}}$ and LL perform similarly, especially for the smallest $h$, where HE performs slightly worse, particularly for $p$, $\sigma_2^2$, and $\sigma_3^2$.
+For $h = 0.05$, the drift parameters are underestimated by approximately $5-10\%$, while the diffusion parameters are overestimated by up to $20\%$.
+Both S estimators performed better than LL, except for $p$ and $\sigma_1^2$.